cidetholiva/major-decisions/docs/developer-manual.md

 ## Known Bugs and Limitations
 - Initial search requests may be slow due to server startup time.
 - Search relevance between jobs, majors, and courses can be improved.
+In addition to skills matched between job search and results.
 - External APIs may affect response speed and consistency.

 ---